JayCanuck/holidaygift2025/README.new.md

 ## Notes

-- Placeholder images live under `/public/images` and are provided as lightweight SVGs.
+- Placeholder images live under `/public/images` and may be `.svg` vector assets.
 - Package name is `@jaycanuck/holidaygift2025` and marked `private`.